 Numerical responses were collated for each statement and plotted as box-and-whisker diagrams.
-Responses are collated into the three key themes: learning outcomes, peer-peer and academic support and logistics.
-The key findings are shown in Figures 2, 3 and 4 respectively, and grouped by statement to enable comparison between student and staff response, and pre- and post-course differences.
-Since the questionnaires were anonymised, changes in individual opinion could not be tracked, but by analysing the median, and interquartile ranges (IQR) of the sets of responses it is possible to interpret the collective perceptions of the two cohorts (students and staff) both pre- and post-course, and therefore track changes in perceptions with time.
-Differences between student and staff perceptions were observed for certain statements, the key observations are described below.
-It should be noted that one student responded with the most negative option for all the learning outcome statements; from their response to the open question, it was clear that this student was frustrated at not being able to go in the field, and we interpret their responses as reflecting this frustration.
-Often this negative response is shown as an outlier (a dot) in the box and whisker plots.
-Despite the low number of participants, particularly in the staff cohort, we ran a Mann-Whitney U test (Mann and Whitney, 1947) to ascertain significant differences in perceptions for the: students pre- and post-course, staff pre- and post-course and between students and staff pre-course and students and staff post-course, the full results of the Mann-Whitney U test are available in our data repository.
-The perceptions that show statistically significant different at p<0.05 and in one case p<0.01 are highlighted in figures 2, 3 and 4, and 295 discussed in the results.
+Responses are collated into the three key themes: learning outcomes, peer-peer and academic support, and logistics.
+The key findings are shown in Figs. 2, 3, and 4 respectively, and they are grouped by statement to enable comparison between the student and staff responses and between pre- and post-course differences.
+As the questionnaires were anonymized, changes in individual opinion could not be tracked; however, by analysing the median and interquartile ranges (IQRs) of the sets of responses, it is possible to interpret the collective perceptions of the two cohorts (students and staff) both pre- and post-course and, thus, to track changes in perceptions with time.
+Differences

-4.1.1 Learning Outcomes
+4.1.1 Learning outcomes

 Key responses to the learning outcomes statements are shown in Table 1.
-Responses of 1 reflect an opinion of unlikely to be achieved, whereas 5 is likely to be achieved.
-The statement "students are likely to see rocks in their context in the field" (Figure 2a) was typically met with neutral responses 300 prior to the course, with students and staff scoring the statement with a median response of 3.7 and having the same IQR of 2-3.
-Post-course, the IQR increased for both cohorts, 2-4 for students and 1-4 for staff.
-The median student response decreased slightly to 3.5 whereas staff perception decreased to 2.
-For the statement "students are likely to make detailed observations of rock outcrops and fabrics" 305 (Figure 2b), pre-course the students and staff had median scores of 3 and IORs of 3-3.75 (students) and 2-3 (staff).
-Post-course the IQR for students narrowed to 2.5-3, whilst the staff IQR increased 2-4.
+Responses of 1 reflect an opinion of unlikely to be achieved, whereas 5 reflects an opinion of likely to be achieved.
+The statement "students are likely to see rocks in their context in the field" (Fig. 2a) was typically met with neutral responses prior to the course, with students and staff scoring the statement with a median response of 3.7 and having the same IQR of 2-3.
+Post-course, the IQR increased for both cohorts: 2-4 for students and 1-4 for staff.
+The median student response decreased slightly to 3.5, whereas staff perception decreased to 2.
+For the statement "students are likely to make detailed observations of rock outcrops and fabrics" (Fig. 2b), the students and staff had median scores of 3 and IQRs of 3-3.75 (students) and 2-3 (staff) pre-course.
+Postcourse, the IQR for students narrowed to 2.5-3, whereas the staff IQR increased 2-4.
 The median responses remained consistent at 3.

-There was diverse opinion both pre- and post-course for students and staff with regard to the "ability of 310 students to complete sedimentary logs" (Figure 2c), with the IOR spanning 2-4 in all response sets, but most participants agreed that the "interpretation and analysis of sedimentary logs" would be possible (Figure 2d), with an IOR of 4-5 pre- and post-course; staff opinion remained unchanged with a median of 4 pre- and post-course, whereas the student median increased from 4 pre-course to 5 post-course.
-Similarly, students and staff were optimistic about the "interpretation of structural data" (Figure 2e) 315 pre- and post-course, the IQR was 4-5 with median scores of 4.5 (students) both pre- and post-course and 4 (staff) pre-course and 5 (staff) post-course; similar too were responses to the "interpretation of field observations to make predictions" (Figure 2f) with an IQR of 4-5 both pre- and post-course for staff and students.
-Note that these statements do not refer to the method of data collection, so the responses do not refer to the acquisition of field data, only the analysis and interpretation of that 320 data.
+There was diverse opinion both pre- and post-course from students and staff with regard to the "ability of students to complete sedimentary logs" (Fig. 2c), with the IQR spanning from 2 to 4 in all response sets, but most participants agreed that the "interpretation and analysis of sedimentary logs" would be possible (Fig. 2d), with an IQR of 4-5 preand post-course; the staff opinion remained unchanged with a median of 4 pre- and post-course, whereas the student median increased from 4 pre-course to 5 post-course .
+Similarly, students and staff were optimistic about the "interpretation of

+Figure 2.
+Quantitative responses to learning outcome statements.
+Panels (a)-(i) summarize staff and student responses to a series of statements related to learning outcomes on a scale of 1-5: 1 is unlikely to be achieved, and 5 is likely to be achieved.
+Responses are grouped by statement and presented as pre-course and post-course responses for the student and staff cohorts.